- Preface

 System reports

-System reports or crashinfo files save information that helps Cisco technical support representatives to debug problems that caused the Cisco IOS image to crash.
-It is necessary to collect critical crash information quickly and reliably and bundle it in a way that it can be identified with a specific crash occurrence.
-System reports are generated and saved into the ‘/core’ directory, either on harddisk: or flash: filesystem.
-The system does not generate reports in case of a reload.
+Collecting critical crash information quickly and reliably is essential, so the system bundles the data in a format that is easily associated with a specific crash event.
+System reports are generated and saved in the '/core' directory, either on the harddisk: or flash: filesystem.
+The system does not generate reports when a reload occurs.

 -